lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 #### Stake Young Single Adult and Single Adult Committees

-Single members serve God’s children by engaging in the work of salvation and exaltation (see 1.2 and 14.2).
+Single members serve God’s children by participating in His work of salvation and exaltation (see 1.2 and 14.2).
 To help them do so, the stake presidency creates a young single adult committee.
 This committee is made up of the young single adult leaders from each ward.